msev0/msev0.github.io/_posts/2020-05-07-what's-worth-pursuing.md

 2. Investments, markets, valuation of public and private companies -> VCs, hedge fund managers, analysts and quants
 3. Crypto for finance -> Devs who work on the edge of crypto

-They are all winners at life.
+They are all winners.

+Importantly, if I want to be a winner as well, I need to be in a community.
+I need to be public.
+I need to share.

 ---